ivangeevo/btwr-core/## Changelog.md

 + Added recipe for making Strap.
 + Added Unfired Brick item & block & the ability to sun dry them into regular bricks.
-+ Added Egg Items (Raw, Fried, Poached & Scrambled).
++ //Added Egg Items (Raw, Fried, Poached & Scrambled).
 + Rebalanced Shears block breaking speed.
 + Made regular brick also placeable in the world.
 + Added Fuel values to all "flammable" items like wooden club, gear and all hemp derivatives.